Eric Horvitz: AI and society

-He has addressed technical and societal challenges and opportunities with the fielding of AI technologies in the open world, including beneficial uses of AI, AI safety and robustness, and where AI systems and capabilities can have inadvertent effects, pose dangers, or be misused.
+Horvitz has addressed technical and societal challenges and opportunities with the fielding of AI technologies in the open world, including beneficial uses of AI, AI safety and robustness, and where AI systems and capabilities can have inadvertent effects, pose dangers, or be misused.
+He has also contributed to research on biosecurity risks associated with AI, including studies demonstrating that AI systems can generate novel variants of known toxins that may evade existing screening mechanisms.
 He has presented on caveats with applications of AI in military settings.
 He and Thomas G. Dietterich called for work on AI alignment, saying that AI systems "must reason about what people intend rather than carrying out commands literally."

 He has called for action on potential risks to civil liberties posed by government uses of data in AI systems.
+He has also addressed AI policy and governance, including proposals to limit state-level regulation of AI in the US, emphasizing the importance of balancing innovation with accountability and public trust.
+He has further noted that ensuring the safety of AI systems may extend beyond the control of their developers as such systems are deployed more widely.
+He has suggested that limiting such regulatory efforts could reduce opportunities for governments to test and refine approaches to addressing societal risks associated with AI.
 He and privacy scholar Deirdre Mulligan stated that society must balance privacy concerns with benefits of data for social benefit.

 He has presented on the risks of AI-enabled deepfakes and contributed to media provenance technologies that cryptographically certify the source and history of edits of digital content.
+Horvitz has also presented at Stanford regarding AI governance and human flourishing, where he highlighted challenges in maintaining trust in digital content, noting that technical verification methods may not fully address these concerns.

 Asilomar AI study

-He served as President of the AAAI from 2007–2009.
+Horvitz served as President of the AAAI from 2007–2009.
 As AAAI President, he called together and co-chaired the Asilomar AI study which culminated in a meeting of AI scientists at Asilomar in February 2009.
 The study considered the nature and timing of AI successes and reviewed concerns about directions with AI developments, including the potential loss of control over computer-based intelligences, and also efforts that could reduce concerns and enhance long-term societal outcomes.
 The study was the first meeting of AI scientists to address concerns about superintelligence and loss of control of AI and attracted interest by the public.

 In coverage of the Asilomar study, he said that scientists must study and respond to notions of superintelligent machines and concerns about artificial intelligence systems escaping from human control.
 In a later NPR interview, he said that investments in scientific studies of superintelligences would be valuable to guide proactive efforts even if people believed that the probability of losing of control of AI was low because of the cost of such outcomes.